GeophyAI/seistorch/doc/quick_start.md

 # Quick Start
 Welcome to Seistorch!
 This quick start guide will walk you through the basics of using Seistorch for seismic simulations and Full-Waveform Inversion (FWI).
 We'll cover the following topics:

-1. **Running Forward Modeling**: Simulate seismic wave propagation.
+1. **Running 2D Forward Modeling**: Simulate seismic wave propagation in 2D space.

+2. **Running 3D Forward Modeling**: Simulate seismic wave propagation in 3D space.

-2. **Classic FWI**: Perform Full-Waveform Inversion.
+3. **Classic FWI**: Perform Full-Waveform Inversion.

-3. **Source inversion**: How to perform source inversion.
+4. **Source inversion**: How to perform source inversion.

-## Perform forward modeling
+## Perform 2d forward modeling

-The code of this section locates at `examples/forward_modeling`.
+The code of this section locates at `examples/forward_modeling2d`.
 This example shows how to run forward modeling with your own model and geometry.

 -   First we need to change the directory into it.